cablelabs/AAA-Relocated-CableLabs-Repos/README.md

 # AAA_Relocated-Repos

 CableLabs has relocated some repositories previously held in GitHub to another Git system.
-The following is a list of relocated projects and URLs to their new repositories.
+The following is a list of relocated projects and the URLs to their new repositories.

 *** GROUP:  DLNA-RUI ***